system76/docs/_articles/add-a-printer-pop.md

 hp-setup
 ```

-Epson printer drivers are in the **printer-driver-escper** package and is also installed by default.
+Epson printer drivers are in the **printer-driver-escpr** package and is also installed by default.
 You may need to install the **lsb** package for some printer versions:

 ```
 sudo apt install lsb printer-driver-escpr